rsleggett/rust-tic-tac-toe/README.md

 ## Credits
 Victory sound effect converted from MP3 to OGG format, originally created by [celestialghost8](https://opengameart.org/content/victory) and licensed under CC0.

-## Development
+## Development Process
-This project was created as an experiment in pair programming with Cursor IDE, exploring its AI-assisted development capabilities while learning the Bevy game engine.
+This project started as a basic Tic-Tac-Toe implementation and was enhanced through AI-assisted development using Cursor IDE.
+Rather than traditional pair programming, it demonstrates how AI can assist in completing and enhancing a codebase with minimal human intervention - taking a basic board implementation and adding features like win detection, victory celebrations, and proper game state management through high-level instructions.